Environmental Risk Management

 2. Describe the organisation’s processes for managing climate-related risks.

-3. Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organisation’s overall risk management.
+3. Describe how processes for identifying, assessing and managing climate-related risks are integrated into the organisation’s overall risk management.

-• Please refer to pages 97 to 98 for more information on AA REIT’s climate-related risk identification and assessment process.
+• Please refer to pages 102 to 103 for more information on AA REIT’s climate-related risk identification and assessment process.

 Metrics and Targets